Subcutaneous Transmitter (A3048)

 Analog Inputs

-[26-FEB-24] The A3048 input usually consists of a 100-nF capacitor in series with a 10 MΩ resistor.
+[25-SEP-24] The A3048 input usually consists of a 100-nF capacitor in series with a 10 MΩ resistor.
 These together form a high-pass filter with cut-off frequency 0.16 Hz.
 The A3048 amplifier provides gain of ×100, another high-pass filter, and a three-pole low-pass filter.
 We can remove the two high-pass filters by replacing the 100-nF input capacitor and another 10-μF capacitor in the amplifier with resistors.
 With no high-pass filter, the amplifier's pass-band extends down to 0.0 Hz.
 We configure the low-pass filter with corner frequency 20, 40, 80, 160, 320, or 620 Hz.
 These frequencies are matched with sampling rates 64, 128, 256, 512, 1024, and 2048 SPS respectively.
-The figure below shows the frequency response of twenty-two A3028S2 transmitters as recorded during Quality Control Two (QC2).
+The figure below shows the frequency response of a batch of twenty-two A3028S2 transmitters recorded during Quality Control Two (QC2).
 You will find a database of such plots here.
+We send such plots along with each batch of transmitters we ship.

 Figure: Frequency Response of a Batch of A3048R2s.
 These devices provide a bandwidth of 0.3-80 Hz at sample rate 256 SPS.

-The amplifier is powered by the battery voltage, VB, which is typically 2.7 V, but will be 2.9 V for the first 5% of the battery's life and drop below 2.6 V in the final 5%.
+The amplifier is powered by the battery voltage, VB, which is typically 3.0 V at 37°C, but will be 3.1 V for the first 5% of the battery's life and drop below 2.6 V in the final 5%.
 The amplifier saturates within 20 mV of 0V and VB.
 The following saturating sweep response shows how well the amplifiers handle large inputs.
 For a comparison of the A3048S2 saturation behavior and that of its predecessor the A3028S2, see here.

 Figure: Saturation of the A3048S2 Input.